 Divine Grace Ignatios and Neophytos found the concealed cave.
 To get to where the icon was, they were given a knife by a mystical hand which they used to cut through the bushes surrounding it.
 Consequently, Panagia’s icon was called “Machairiotissa” (machairi is Greek for knife).
 The monastery was eventually constructed on that same spot and kept that name too.

-6. Agios Neophytos Monastery
+6. Agios Neophytos Monastery.

 Of all the monasteries of the island, the monastery of Ayios Neophytos contains the most well-preserved quarters of the original Saint who formed it.